umich2020/memory_card/temp.md

 -Got a response one day later,
     -Use effect is a soluation to fix this problem -also they suggested to use Promises.all so it triggers once to get all the api links

+-am I having issues because there's no clean up function?
+Like a funciton that sets the current all pokemon to itself so it can be referenced, becuase it seems like the next render is based on the first snapshot where everything is empty
+-I think it's a renderering issue. the const X in Y is similar to just multiple functional calls based on changing data.
+That's why i think it's not updating properly, maybe that's why we need a clean up function
+    -^the issue is that there's no await because it would run before the data is fetched.
+    Maybe I actually do need to do a promises.all

+-next job
+-Look at updater function for objects that are within objects

+--access the for pokemon in AllPokemon means i'm accessing the property not the object in pokemon.
+-But it returns as a string not an object which is strange. i think that's why we might have to do promise all